software-students-fall2024/4-containers-ghost-in-the-machine/README.md

 ![Lint-free](https://github.com/nyu-software-engineering/containerized-app-exercise/actions/workflows/lint.yml/badge.svg)

-# Containerized App Exercise

-Build a containerized app that uses machine learning.
-See [instructions](./instructions.md) for details.

 ## Overview
 This project is a containerized boyfriend simulator application where users can interact with a virtual boyfriend by speaking into a microphone.
 The spoken input is transcribed using the Google Cloud Speech-to-Text API, and the transcribed information is processed using the Character API to generate personalized, dynamic boyfriend responses, creating an immersive conversational experience.